Remon-Ansary/Beego-Project/readme.md

 ## Beego Project

-### A beego project for cat API
+### A beego project using Cat API

 ## Features

 ```
 - Can search cat images by breed
 - Can search cat images by category
-- Can search cat images by static or animated images
+- Can filter cat images by static or animated images
 - Can filter cat images by order
 - can set images per page
-- After selecting order a dynamic page will be generated
+- After selecting order a dynamic pagination will be generated
 ```

 ### Prerequisite